General Care of Pets After Surgery

 Keep Them as Inactive as Possible

 Your pet may or may not naturally want to rest after surgery.
-It is absolutely necessary that they take it easy for the purpose of healing.
+They must take it easy for the purpose of healing.
 Keep your pet limited on their activity taking the advice of your vet as to how long the recovery should take.
-Smaller incision areas typically require less time to heal, but while that incision is present it’s important that it doesn’t reopen.
+Smaller incision areas typically require less time to heal, but while that incision is present it mustn’t reopen.

 What to Expect from a Recovering Pet